 On the east side, markers were indicated with a “V”.
 V20 would indicate 20 miles from Ft Verde on the way to Ft Apache.
 Distances back then were derived from counting the number rotations of a wagon wheel.
 Only a few of the original blazes remain.
 The best example is possibly 13-mile rock, (V13) which can be seen at the pullout on route 260 on the way up the rim.

 The Grand Canyon Council Boy Scouts of America, Troop 26, re-traced and re-marked the current trail.
 They did this for their Bicentennial Project starting in 1976.
 In the western/lower elevations they marked the trail with rocks in wire baskets and Mileage markers on 4” x 4” posts.
 As of this description, many of the posts remain, but none of the mileage signs have survived.

 The Boy Scouts did a great job back in 1976 hiking and marking this trail as part of their Bi-Centennial project.
 Without this effort, it would not have been possible for us to hike it.
 The trail is a bit hard to follow in spots, Some spots are marked better than others.
-If you haven’t seen a “V” chevron on a tree for a while, turn around and check the back side of the trees and also check on some of the fallen trees.
-A GPS with a loaded track is a real important tool on this trail.
+If you haven’t seen a “V” chevron on a tree for a while, turn around and check the backside of the trees and also check on some of the fallen trees.
+A GPS with a loaded track is a really important tool on this trail.

 Additional Reference Material

 “A Guide to the General Crook Trail”

 Published by the Museum of Northern Arizona Press and the Boy Scouts of America

 “General Crook National Historic Study Trail – Study Report”